carwynteifion/Milestone-Project-3-BD/README.md

   - First Time Visitor Goals

     a.
 As a first time visitor, I want to understand the site's purpose so I can determine if it is relevant to what I need.

+    b.
+As a first time visitor, I want to create an account so I can share recipes to the site.

+    c.
+As a first time visitor, I want to explore other recipes.

   - Returning Visitor Goals

+    a.
+As a returning visitor, I want to be able to log in quickly and easily.

+    b.
+As a returning visitor, I want to edit my existing recipes.

+    c.
+As a returning visitor, I want to delete a recipe I have previously added to the site.

   - Frequent Visitor Goals

+    a.
+As a frequent visitor, I want to view all the recipes I have uploaded.

 - Design
   - Colour Scheme
+    - The colour scheme is yellow for the header and footer with white text, with dark blue text for titles and form labels.
+Buttons are green for confirming adding or editing a recipe, red for cancelling or deleting and yellow for the edit button on a recipe's View page.
+The bright colours are meant to evoke the brightly coloured spices used in Indian cooking, mainly turmeric which is yellow.
   - Typography
+    - The font throughout is the standard Materialize font, Segoe UI, which is presentable and clear.
   - Imagery
+    - The background image is of various spices, tying in with the food theme.
+In the same vein, the default image if an image is not uploaded for a new recipe entry is of a food icon.

 - Wireframes - can be viewed here - WIREFRAME LINK